-You start thinking about what can cause a miscarriage and you hold your breath until you hit lucky thirteen (because your chances of miscarriage drop significantly after the first trimester), or at least until you manage to see that tiny, amazing, heart beat on an earlier scan.
+You start thinking about what can cause a miscarriage and you hold your breath until you hit lucky thirteen (because of your chances of miscarriage drop significantly after the first trimester), or at least until you manage to see that tiny, amazing, heartbeat on an earlier scan.
 Which, incidentally, if you have an earlier scan, chances are you did experience some sort of irregular blip on what should have been that perfect pregnancy train.

-Hopefully you can now take some comfort in knowing that chances for a miscarriage decrease when that incredible little heartbeat is found.
+Hopefully, you can now take some comfort in knowing that chances for a miscarriage decrease when that incredible little heartbeat is found.

 Causes Of Miscarriage Within And Out Of Your Control

 And while the answer can’t necessarily stop a miscarriage from occurring or change the past, sometimes being armed with information is helpful.
 Frustratingly enough, however, miscarriages are caused by a variety of reasons, reasons that are usually not identified or preventable.

 What we do know is that miscarriages are most frequently caused by chromosomal abnormalities.
 Perhaps the egg or sperm cell was damaged, or there was a problem when the zygote divided – all things completely out of your control and many of which (up to 70%) occur before you even know you’re pregnant.

-Health related concerns such as heart disease, diabetes, autoimmune disorders, and thyroid disease may also cause miscarriage.
+Health-related concerns such as heart disease, diabetes, autoimmune disorders, and thyroid disease may also cause miscarriage.
 Such illnesses cause the uterine blood flow to be restricted, increasing a woman’s chance of miscarriage because the fetus’ oxygen supply is limited.

-Causes of Miscarriage That I Can CONTROLPerhaps the most frustrating part of miscarriages is the lack of power doctors and we have over preventing them – logic tells us that if we can pinpoint what causes them, we can stop them.
+Perhaps the most frustrating part of miscarriages is the lack of power doctors and we have over preventing them – logic tells us that if we can pinpoint what causes them, we can stop them.
 However, this is simply not the case.

 There are, however, a few things we can do to lower our risk.